Aaron Kromer: Coaching career

 On January 17, 2015, the Buffalo Bills reached a two-year deal with Kromer to be the team's new offensive line coach.
 He was later suspended for 6 games by the Buffalo Bills from an incident in which he and his son were accused of striking a group of minors; Kromer himself allegedly punched a boy in the face and threatened to kill his family in an argument over beach chairs.
 Two weeks later all charges were dropped against Kromer, at the request of the victims and as a part of a civil settlement.

 On January 30, 2018, Los Angeles Rams head coach Sean McVay promoted him to run game coordinator, after Matt LaFleur left to become the offensive coordinator of the Tennessee Titans.
 In order to help fill the void, McVay also named tight ends coach Shane Waldron the pass game coordinator.
 In 2019 Kromer helped coach the Rams to an NFC Championship and to Super Bowl LIII.
 Kromer was not retained by the Rams as a coach in February 2021.

 On February 7, 2022, the Buffalo Bills signed Kromer as their new offensive line coach.
+On January 18, 2026, Kromer retired from coaching.